Is your network marketing company safe?

 You can make sure you’re doing what regulators want!
 We see regulators going after certain practices again and again, and from that we can draw some common-sense conclusions.

 Today we want to give you our easy-reference list of common-sense conclusions.

 I’m not a lawyer and this article should not be taken as legal advice.
 Talk with your attorney about these tips.
 This is by no means a guarantee of safety.
 But we think you would be wise to consider these ideas going forward with your company.

-2. Don’t require personal purchases
+2. Don’t require distributor purchases in rank qualifications

 The FTC went after both Vemma’s and Herbalife’s autoship programs.
 Before their ex-parte TRO and asset freeze, Vemma didn’t require autoship, they just promoted it heavily enough to catch flack.
 The Herbalife settlement prohibits autoship outright—a drastic measure, considering how common subscription services are outside the MLM sphere.